The Sinking of the Königsberg.

 Two remarkable photos of the wrecked Bräenfels after the Skua attack, courtesy of Torstein Saksvik.

 A control wheel and instruments salvaged from the Bärenfels, courtesy of Torstein Saksvik.

 * Casualties to the crew of the Köln caused by British bombers on the 9th April is mentioned in "German Light Cruisers of World war II" by Gerhard Koop and Klaus-Peter Schmolke, but there are no details.
 I had to wait until seeing the chapter on the capture of Bergen in Geirr H Haarr's book "The German Invasion of Norway April 1940" to find out that the casualties were caused by machine-gun fire.

 WW2 Cruiser operations - Includes details and photos of the Königsberg.

 A Norwegian Campaign Overview

-Geirr Haarr's book "The German Invasion of Norway april 1940" covers the siezure of Bergen in fantastic and unprecidented detail.
+Geirr Haarr's book "The German Invasion of Norway april 1940" covers the seizure of Bergen in fantastic and unprecedented detail.